Best things to do in Egypt

 18. Enjoy scuba diving in Ras Mohammed National Park

-Egypt’s oldest marine nature park boasts spectacular shark reefs and the wreck of the Dunraven.
-Ras Mohammed is known for its stunning beaches, clear waters, and rich marine life, and is a popular destination for scuba diving.
-The park is home to a variety of coral reefs, shipwrecks, and other underwater attractions, making it an ideal destination for diving enthusiasts.
+Egypt’s oldest marine nature park has amazing shark reefs and the wreck of the Dunraven.
+Ras Mohammed is famous for its beautiful beaches, clear waters, and rich marine life, making it a popular spot for scuba diving.
+The park has a variety of coral reefs, shipwrecks, and other underwater attractions, making it perfect for diving fans.

-Scuba diving in Ras Mohammed requires a diving license, which can be obtained through a certified diving school.
-There are a number of dive schools and centres located in the area that offer diving courses and guided dives.
-Dive sites in the park range in depth and difficulty, so there is something for divers of all levels.
+To scuba dive in Ras Mohammed, you need a diving license, which you can get from a certified diving school.
+There are many dive schools and centers in the area that offer diving courses and guided dives.
+Dive sites in the park vary in depth and difficulty, so there is something for divers of all levels.

-Find more accommodation options to stay near the Ras Mohammed National Park
+Where to stay near the Ras Mohammed National Park:

 wreck-dunraven-red-sea-egypt-shutterstock_64080262